3 Longing for Death

 shadows lose their ancient force,

-as a new desire tears you
+as a new desire tears you up to higher intercourse.

 Now no distance checks your flight,